scylladb/scylladb/docs/cql/time-to-live.rst

 Additional Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To learn more about TTL, and see a hands-on example, check out `this lesson <https://university.scylladb.com/courses/data-modeling/lessons/advanced-data-modeling/topic/expiring-data-with-ttl-time-to-live/>`_ on Scylla University.
+To learn more about TTL, and see a hands-on example, check out `this lesson <https://university.scylladb.com/courses/data-modeling/lessons/advanced-data-modeling/topic/expiring-data-with-ttl-time-to-live/>`_ on ScyllaDB University.

 * :doc:`Apache Cassandra Query Language (CQL) Reference </cql/index>`
 * :doc:`KB Article:How to Change gc_grace_seconds for a Table </kb/gc-grace-seconds/>`